parvez-golam/Msc-Thesis/README.md

 "Data_check.ipynb" shows the yearly, monthly, weekly energy demand and wind generated energy data and the statisical comparisons between pre and post pandemic time.

+"parameters.json" contains all the hyperprameters to run the experiment for model selection.